caseyscarborough/pastebin-api-java/README.md

 # Pastebin API Java Client

-This is a simple Java API client for the pastebin.com API.
+This is a easy-to-use and fluet Java API client for the pastebin.com API.

 ## Dependency

-Add the following to your build.gradle:
+You can use either Jitpack or GitHub Packages for including this in your project.
+Add either of the following to your `build.gradle` file:

+### Jitpack

 ```groovy
 repositories {